ccsb-scripps/AutoDock-GPU/README.md

 * `V`an der Waals (default: 4.0  Å): All other interactions not fulfilling the above criteria.

 The contact analysis results for each pose are output in dlg lines starting with `ANALYSIS:` and/or in `<contact_analysis>` blocks in xml file output.

-For a complete list of available arguments and their default values, check [getparameters.cpp](host/src/getparameters.cpp).

 # Documentation